6 min read

 Lanthe looked at Warner standing some distance away.

-Because there were only three people in the dining room, even though he was at a distance, their quiet conversation seemed to have reached him.
+Since there were only three people in the dining hall, her quiet words seemed to have reached him despite the distance.

 "May I, Sir Warner?"

 "Of course.
-He resides at Hestan Church within the castle, but will you go see him now?"
+He's a resident of the Hestan Church within the castle, but will you go see him now?"

 "Yes.
 I will."

 "Then I'll wait here.
-Have a safe trip, you two."
+Have a safe trip, both of you."

-The forest path through the rear garden of the main building reminded her of that day when she'd headed to the lake, hiding her intention to escape Newbella.
+The forest path through the main building's rear garden reminded her of the day she'd hidden her intentions to escape Newbella and headed toward the lake.

-Lanthe reflected on that day from only a few days ago as if it were an old memory.
-The change of seasons made it feel like it had been even longer.
+Lanthe recalled that day—only a few days ago—as if it were an old memory.
+The changed season made it feel like much longer ago.

-Could she give up being by Vigo's side and choose to flee to safe lands?
+Could she give up staying by Vigo's side and choose to flee to safe land?

-Of course she should do that, naturally.
-She certainly could.
+Of course she should do that, obviously.
+Surely she could.

-"Father Conor is occasionally out on rare occasions, but if you say you wish to meet with him and make an appointment, you should be able to meet within a day or two."
+"Father Conor occasionally goes out, but if you tell him you'd like to meet and make an appointment, you should be able to see him within a day or two."

 Warner explained in detail on the way to the church.
-He was a person with an extremely sharp and stiff appearance and manner of speech, but he subtly took good care of her.
+His appearance and speech were extremely sharp and rigid, but he looked after her surprisingly well.

-He's the knight commander, so is this aspect also a product of competence?
-Seeing him efficiently inform her in advance of things she might be curious about, respect sprouted among the emotions that had been full of wariness.
+They said he's a knight commander—is this also a product of competence?
+Watching him efficiently inform her of things she might wonder about made respect sprout fresh among her feelings that had been full of wariness.

-Hestan Church's cathedral was inside a yard surrounded by waist-high log fencing.
-It was a two-story grayish-white stone building.
+The Hestan Church cathedral stood inside a yard surrounded by waist-high log fencing.
+A two-story grayish-white stone building.

-Lanthe was looking around the church building without much thought when she raised her gaze to the church symbol hung at the top.
-And at that moment, she was seized by an indescribable emotion.
+Lanthe looked around the church building without much thought, then raised her gaze to the church symbol hung at the top.

 "Please go ahead.
 I'll wait here."

-"Yes," she answered in a voice even she couldn't hear while passing through the open gate as if possessed by something.
+Yes, she answered in a voice that didn't even reach her own ears while passing through the open gate as if possessed by something.

-Then the church building's entrance door slid open smoothly.
-A woman wearing a plain ochre-colored long tunic dress with a similarly ochre-colored padded coat came out the door.
-She turned her body as if she had business at the side of the building, but soon spotted Lanthe and her eyes widened.
+Just then the building's entrance door slid open.
+A woman in a simple tan-colored long tunic dress with a matching tan padded coat came out and opened the door.
+She turned as if she had business beside the building, but soon spotted Lanthe and her eyes grew round.

-Lanthe quickly opened her mouth as if making an excuse.
+Lanthe quickly opened her mouth as if to explain.

 "Hello, priestess.
-I'm sorry for visiting suddenly.
+I apologize for visiting suddenly.
 My name is Lanthe.
-I wanted to meet Father Conor..."
+I'd like to see Father Conor..."

-She must be a priestess.
+She must be a priest.
 The priests at Roas church had worn clothes like that regardless of gender.

-Long ago, Lanthe had owned identical clothes too.
-For the Christmas festival when she was six, her role in the play had been a priest, so Aunt Louise had made them for her.
-Vigo had been a fellow priest then too.
-His costume had been made in advance by Aunt Alina during summer, but Vigo suddenly grew a lot in autumn.
-In the end, his calves showed clearly below the short tunic skirt, so all the villagers teased and adored him.
+Long ago, Lanthe had owned the same clothes.
+For the Christmas festival when she was six, her role in the play had been a priest, so Aunt Louise had made them.
+Vigo's role had been a fellow priest too.
+His costume had been made by Alina in advance during summer, but Vigo had suddenly grown a lot in autumn.
+In the end, his calves showed plainly beneath the short tunic skirt, and everyone in the village teased and adored him.

-In those times when she'd thought everyone doted on Vigo.
-In those times when Lanthe believed Vigo was an ordinary Raphlishian like herself and Aunt Alina's son...
+Back when she'd thought everyone simply loved Vigo.
+When Lanthe had believed Vigo was an ordinary Raphlish person like herself and Alina's son...

 "...So I came suddenly.
 Excuse me."

-While she rambled incoherently, the priestess who'd approached with quick steps silently took Lanthe's hand.
+While she rambled incoherently, the priest approached with quick steps and wordlessly took Lanthe's hand.

-And wrapped Lanthe's hand by folding it between her two warm hands.
+And wrapped Lanthe's one hand between her own two warm ones.

-She was conveying numerous words with just a wordless smile.
+She was conveying countless words through that wordless smile alone.

-Lanthe's wariness completely melted away as she firmly grasped her hand in return.
+Lanthe's wariness melted away completely and she squeezed the woman's hands tightly.
 A familiar smile, a familiar greeting.
-When she'd gone to Roas church and stood there timidly looking for a seat, the priests would always smile at her with exactly this kind of face.
+When she'd gone to Roas church and stood there awkwardly looking for a seat, the priests had always smiled at her just like this.

 "Thank you for welcoming me, priestess."

-When she smiled shyly, the priestess also nodded with a bright face.
-Probably someone who couldn't speak, the priestess indicated the building with eye and hand gestures, guiding the way.
+When she smiled shyly, the priest nodded with a bright face too.
+She seemed unable to speak—the priest pointed toward the building with her eyes and hand gestures, guiding the way.

 "Um, if Father Conor isn't here, I'd like to make an appointment in advance."